f5devcentral/f5-agility-labs-Next/docs/class1/module8/lab1.rst

 #.
 Go back to Central Manager and click on **Stop Debug Session**

     This should cause your Putty session to end

+**This concludes the BIG-IP Next opertional debugging lab.
+Thank you!**